etcluvic/hsscommons/README.md

 9. Check if the changes happened as expected on the test instance.
 10. Debug any issues by following this same process to update the code.

-Once the feature has been fully debugged and confirmed to be working as expected, the changes from the `test` branch can be merged with the `prod` branch.
+Once the feature has been fully debugged and confirmed to be working as expected, the changes from the `test` branch can be merged with the `h2.2.22` branch.

-To have the prod instance reflect the changes in the `prod` branch, we need to create a ticket with UVic Systems.
+To have the h2.2.22 instance reflect the changes in the `h2.2.22` branch, we need to create a ticket with UVic Systems.

 # Licence